Soul food in Carinthia

 At the centre of the old town, right on Pfarrplatz, the Bierhaus zum Augustin , with its hearty Austrian dishes and speciality beers, is a first-class beer pub.
 The outdoor dining area in the courtyard is just one of many cosy and hidden courtyards that can be discovered scattered across Klagenfurt’s old town.
 Anyone looking for regional and tasty Austrian cuisine will certainly find what they are looking for here.
 Augustin is open from Monday to Saturday from 11 am to midnight.

-The Spanish tapas bar “Tapeo” is located in the Koschatstraße between the city centre and the university, adjacent to the Bellisimo video store.
+The Spanish tapas bar “Tapeo – Tapay Y Vino” is located in the Koschatstraße between the city centre and the university, adjacent to the Bellisimo video store.
 They serve tapas ranging from ham and cheese to prawns and the spicy meatballs albondigas (which you’ll be thinking of fondly for days afterwards).
 The cuisine is one hundred percent authentic.
 The prices are in keeping with the excellent food.
-You can taste these exciting flavours in the informal and cosy setting on Thursdays, Fridays and Saturdays.
+You can taste these exciting flavours in the informal and cosy setting on Wednesdays, Thursdays and Fridays.
 Reservations are recommended.

 A hearty curry in “Nana’s Kitchen”

 Some food makes your palate itch for hours afterwards and you feel full, but not particularly comfortable.
-The simple Thai snack bar Nana’s Kitchen on 8.
+The simple Thai snack bar nana’s kitchen on 8.
 Mai Strasse, which focuses on fast food, does not fall into this category.
 The menu features noodle and rice dishes, usually with tasty curry sauces, which come in a variety of flavours.
-The atmosphere is closer to a kebab stand, but the palate is treated to unexpected delights.
-For those who prefer to feast at home: The dishes are available to take away.
-The Thai snack bar is open daily from 11 am to 2 pm.
-It closes at 2 pm on Saturdays and remains closed on Sundays.
+The atmosphere is reminiscent of Bangkok’s street kitchens – lively, fragrant and authentic.
+The open kitchen offers a great view of the chefs and their fresh creations.
+For those who prefer to feast at home: the dishes are available to take away.
+The Thai snack bar is open daily from 11 am to 2 pm and additionally on Tuesday to Thursday evenings from 5 pm to 8 pm.
+It is closed on Sundays.

 A trip to the Atlantic: “Ricardo” cooks Portuguese food